The Customer Lifecycle: The Highway to Customer Loyalty

 The attrition phase is a period of customer churn or loss: a customer becomes less and less active and buys less and less, if at all.
 The attrition rate is an indicator that allows us to monitor this trend.

 During this period, you can still take action before the customer leaves permanently for the competition.
 You need to understand why your customer is losing interest in your company, so that you can remove blockages and relaunch a buying dynamic with concrete action.

 Some advice to retain a customer:

-- Be attentive to his blockages, problems, difficulties, offer your advice and help
+- Be attentive to their blockages, problems, difficulties, offer your advice and help

 - Use a specific occasion to rekindle the desire to buy (birthday, new product launch, etc.)